 When I let go of my ego, I saw a future greater than I could have imagined, I saw a future of hope, joy, and excitement.
 My purpose was to share my skills, and struggles, to help empower others.

 It was no longer about I, it was about we, and helping to transform the world which made my struggle more enjoyable and meaningful.
-Because now I know I am here for something greater than me.Opinions expressed here by Contributors are their own.
+Because now I know I am here for something greater than me.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.